 - Click Save Changes (if needed).

-Before configuring Thunderbird, you're going to need to consider how you expect to use Connect/Google Apps.
+Before configuring Thunderbird, you're going to need to consider how you expect to use Connect Google Workspace.
 If you expect you'll frequently switch clients, we recommend the Standard Configuration.
 Alternatively, if you will primarily use Thunderbird and only rarely use the Google Web or Mobile applications, we recommend our Alternate Configuration.

 - Launch Thunderbird.
 If this is your first time using Thunderbird you may see the following prompt.
 You can elect to make Thunderbird your default email client.
 If you have already created another email account in Thunderbird, skip to step 3.